Generic Name: atropine (AT-row-peen)

 - Atropine ointment should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using atropine ointment while you are pregnant.
-It is not known if atropine ointment is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use atropine ointment, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of atropine ointment: